slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-06-template.md

 <!-- #region pycharm={"name": "#%% md\n"} -->
 # Lab 6

-**Authors**: Emilio Dorigatti, Tobias Weber
+**Lecture**: Deep Learning (Prof. Dr. David Rügamer, Emanuel Sommer)

 Welcome to the sixth lab.

 In this lab, we will finally use PyTorch as a deep learning framework.
-We will see what are the signs of overfitting, and how to avoid it using regularization.
+We will see what are the signs of overfitting, and how to avoid them using regularization.
 Then, we will analyze convergence of gradient descent on quadratic surfaces, and apply the intuition we gain on a practical example, comparing gradient descent with and without momentum.